open-telemetry/opentelemetry.io/content/en/blog/2022/frontend-overhaul/index.md

 a global gRPC definition.
 Persistent information is saved into a PostgreSQL database and there are outbound services that connect with third-party services to trigger events (such as confirmation emails).
-All of the microservices, including the front-end, are connected to the same OpenTelemetry collector instance, which uses Jaeger as one of the data stores for the tracing data.
+All of the microservices, including the frontend, are connected to the same OpenTelemetry collector instance, which uses Jaeger as one of the data stores for the tracing data.

 ![OpenTelemetry Demo System Diagram](diagram.png)
 ![OpenTelemetry Demo Technology List](technologies.png)

-Prior to re-architecting, the front-end consisted of a Golang SSR app, which sent complete HTML to the browser for display.
+Prior to re-architecting, the frontend consisted of a Golang SSR app, which sent complete HTML to the browser for display.
 Every request and call redirected to the server so new information was shown.

 ## Web App Styling Improvements, Theme Updates, and User Experience Redesign

-Before starting the development process, the front-end application wasn’t matching the theme that OpenTelemetry had been using in terms of colors, products, and overall user experience.
-In addition, the demo lacked a real front-end (browser side) application as the current implementation was a Go application.
+Before starting the development process, the frontend application wasn’t matching the theme that OpenTelemetry had been using in terms of colors, products, and overall user experience.
+In addition, the demo lacked a real frontend (browser side) application as the current implementation was a Go application.

 ![OpenTelemetry Demo Old Front-end](old-design.png)